 De-escalation Is Best Achieved With Credible Deterrence and Defense, says Finnish Major General

 Oslo (High North News): "The Russians only respect strength and determination," says Sami Nurmi, Deputy Chief of Staff for Strategy in the Finnish Defence Forces.
-He comments on the planned NATO forward land force in Finland and underlines the importance of allied expertise in operating in Arctic conditions.
+He comments on the planned NATO forward land force in Finland and underlines the importance of allied competence in operating in Arctic conditions.

 Finland has now been a member of NATO for nearly a year and a half.